 How it’s Built: Data Bridges and Smart Organization

 Ensuring smooth integration between IT and OT systems requires careful configuration.
-Tech partners like Devox Software usually handle this by deploying “Data Bridges.”
+Tech partners like Devox Software usually handle this task by deploying “Data Bridges.”
 A Data Bridge is basically a translator.
 It grabs data from an MQTT topic, cleans it up to match the company’s internal model, and moves it over to Kafka.
 These bridges often employ “merge points” to prevent clutter.
 For example, instead of having thousands of tiny, separate streams for every single sensor, the bridge can bundle them into one organized Kafka topic.

 To ensure consistency, we adhere to strict naming conventions such as Sparkplug B, which imposes a clear hierarchy on messages.
-This allows any new app or system to immediately comprehend the data and its source, eliminating the need for anyone to write custom code from scratch.
+This allows any new app or system to immediately understand the data and its source, eliminating the need for anyone to write custom code from scratch.

 Having a central nervous system like the UNS is crucial, but it introduces a new problem: volume.
 Industrial machines generate mountains of raw info.
 Sending all unfiltered data directly into your central message broker or the cloud would cause massive network latency.
 To make the UNS work efficiently, you need to filter the noise right where it happens.